-1. With the engine warm, remove the crankcase drain plug.
+With the engine warm, remove the crankcase drain plug.
 Some plugs are equipped with a magnet to gather metal particles.
-Clean and flush away all metallic filings from the plug and re-install it.
+Completely clean and flush away all metallic filings from the plug and reinstall it.

 IMPORTANT: DO NOT discharge oil onto ground.
 Catch and dispose of per local waste disposal regulations.